wasp-lang/wasp/web/docs/guides/websockets.md

 Client access to WebSockets is provided by the `useSocket` abstraction.
 It returns:
 - `socket: Socket` for sending and receiving events.
 - `isConnected: boolean` for showing a display of the Socket.IO connection status.
-  - Note: Wasp automatically connects establishes a WebSocket connection from the client to the server, so you do not need to explicitly `socket.connect()` or `socket.disconnect()`.
+  - Note: Wasp automatically connects and establishes a WebSocket connection from the client to the server by default, so you do not need to explicitly `socket.connect()` or `socket.disconnect()`.
+If you set `autoConnect: false` in your Wasp file, then you should call these as needed.
+- `registerHandler: (event, callback) => void` for registering event handlers.
+This helper takes care of unregistering on unmount.

 All components using `useSocket` share the same underlying `socket`.
-- `refreshAuthToken: () => void` for refreshing the auth token on the `socket` when login status changes.
-  - Note: This function is automatically called when components using `useSocket` mount.
-It will attach the JWT, if it exists, and parse it on the server.
-If a valid JWT existed, you will have a `socket.data.user` on the server.
+Additionally, if a user is logged in, you will have a `socket.data.user` on the server.

 ```ts title=src/client/Chat.tsx
 import React, { useEffect, useRef, useState } from 'react'